 The Hon.
 Andrew Butler

-Richard is an old Harrovian (Moretons 1976³) and is a partner of PricewaterhouseCoopers LLP.
+Richard Winter is an old Harrovian (Moretons 1976³) and is a partner of PricewaterhouseCoopers LLP.
 He is a member of the Council of Wycombe Abbey School, a Trustee of International Rescue Committee UK and the Humanitarian Leadership Academy.
-Until recently he was a Trustee and the treasurer of Save the Children and Chair of Medical Emergency Relief International (Merlin).
+He has been a Trustee and the treasurer of Save the Children and Chair of Medical Emergency Relief International (Merlin).

-An Old Harrovian and current Harrow parent (West Acre 1977¹), Adam is a partner in London Bridge Capital Partners, an independent corporate finance firm that focuses on growth companies.
+An Old Harrovian and current Harrow parent, Adam Hart (West Acre 1977¹) is a partner in London Bridge Capital Partners, an independent corporate finance firm that focuses on growth companies.
 Adam holds a law degree and is a chartered accountant.
 He is Chairman of the Harrow Association, where he has been a board member since 2009.
 He has held senior positions in various City financial services firms, is past Chairman of the London Stock Exchange’s AIM Advisory Group and is a director of a number of companies.

-Claire Oulton was Headmistress of St Catherine’s Bramley 1994-2000 and Head of Benenden 2000-2013 during which time she assisted with the setting up of an Academy.
+Claire Oulton was Headmistress of St Catherine’s Bramley from 1994 to 2000 and Head of Benenden from 2000 to 2013, during which time she assisted with the setting up of an Academy.
 She stepped down after 20 years of headship and is now Head of Leadership Appointments for RSAcademics, assisting governors with the appointments of CEOS, Principals and Heads across the UK and internationally.
 She is also an in-house education advisor for a private investment firm and sits on the Board of an education technology company.
 She has sat on the governing body of nine schools across the independent and maintained sectors.

 Dr david payne